dhmunro/dudley/README.md

 parsing document comments), but such extensions are beyond the scope of this basic language definition, since they have no effect on how or where your data is stored, and any consumer of your data will need to understand their meaning anyway.
-You should not store information necessary to disambiguate variable meaning as attributes (let alone require attribute values for processing); this omission is intended to encourage you to store any such information as actual named variables in your files.
+The omission of data attributes is intended to encourage you to store any such information as actual named variables in your files.
 (Also, for concepts like point versus zone centered arrays, the Dudley + and - dimension suffixes can play the role of a centering attribute.)

 ## Primitive data types